RedAngel121/NytePack/README.md

 1. No Easy Teleporting items or players (CoRail's Death Key Exception and Stargates)
 2. No Easy Backpacks or On-Person Inventory Storage (Toolbelt and Agricraft Pouch Exceptions or similar item specific inv spaces)
 3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary Travel? what about Stargates?)
-4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity and semi-realism
+4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity
 5. Power storage, production, and transfer, will be handled in world and not by items on the player (to the best of ability)
-6. Player travel will be with large scale projects such as Planes/Trains/Stargates/Rockets and not jetpacks or similar (apoth excluded)
+6. Player travel will be with large scale projects such as Planes/Trains/Stargates/Rockets and not on person items I.E. jetpacks (apoth excluded)

 ## More Immediate Settings and Changes
 1. We need to dive into Vein Mining Enchant configs (and by extension Farming options) to determine how Vein Mining is actually going to affect the player hunger and tool durability.